The following image is a snapshot of ventilator graphics for an 80kg patient in the ICU intubated and mechanically ventilated.

 The peak pressure is very high, and during the inspiratory pause one glimpses the plateau pressure, which is comparatively low- this suggests that airway resistance is to blame.
 The flow waveform confirms this - the flow curve never reaches zero in expiration, suggesting that the passive expiratory gas flow is occurring agaisnt some sort of resistance.
 This is evidence of autoPEEP.
 In short, specific features of bronchospasm seen here are:

 The college makes sensible suggestions.
 One would need to decrease the respiratory rate in order for the flow to reach zero, to prevent gas trapping.
 One may also consider decreasing the tidal volume, while understanding the the combination of these two manoeuvrs may actually create even greater hypercapnea.
-Reducing the inspiratory time may result in decreased peak airway pressure,
+Reducing the inspiratory time may result in increased peak airway pressure, but will help increase the expiratory time, thereby increasing the total CO2 clearance.

 Differentials for this revolve around the airway resistance, and to a lesser extent the compliance of the whole circuit.
 This could be approached systematically: